-A small number of employees (seven) in the HWAM investment management team are eligible to receive individual performance based variable remuneration and who are also eligible to participate in the profit sharing scheme.
-Individual performance based variable remuneration is based on Handelsbanken's factors for setting salaries and it must be designed so that it does not encourage unhealthy risk taking.
-The financial results of business areas with the performance based variable remuneration is adjusted for risk and charged with the actual cost of the capital and liquidity required by the operations.
+A small number of employees in the HWAM investment management team are eligible to receive individual performance based variable remuneration and are also eligible to participate in the profit sharing scheme.
+Decisions on individual performance based variable remuneration are made on the basis of financial and non-financial criteria including Handelsbanken's salary setting factors and it must be designed so that it does not encourage unhealthy risk taking.
+HWAM's financial results are adjusted for risk and charged with the actual cost of the capital and liquidity required by the operations.